oDLHo/RunnerLife/README.md

 This Project is a part of class project of ITCS424 - Wireless and Mobile Computing

+In order to login it has to use facebook authentication and also facebook id that added into tester user.

 Our group member

 Mr.Nuntapob Puttawong 5788080 sec